 Trim Castle is a Norman castle on the south bank of River Boyne in the town of Trim and currently the largest Anglo-Norman castle in Ireland.
 The castle was built in 1173 by Hugh de Lacy, the castle was used as a center of Norman administration for the Lordship of Meath.
 It is also probably best known as the setting for Mel Gibson’s Braveheart.

 This castle in Ireland boasts imposing twenty-sided towers protected by curtain wall and moat.
 It was a great example of experimental military architecture during its period.
 If you want to learn more about the legacy of this castle, this day trip from Dublin is a must.

-Opening hours varies depending on the season.
+Opening hours vary depending on the season.
 For an updated list of opening hours, click here.

 €5 per adult, €3 for student and €13 for a family of 4.
-It includes access to the Trim Castle grounds and audio-visual show at the visitor centre.
-You can get a ticket from the visitor centre.
+It includes access to the Trim Castle grounds and audio-visual show at the visitor center.
+You can get a ticket from the visitor center.

 Location: Trim, Co Meath